Pieter Hellendaal: Early and student years

 Soon after their arrival, Pieter's outstanding talent as a violinist came to the attention of the Amsterdam city Secretary, Mattheus Lestevenon, who arranged for him (barely sixteen) to study in Italy where he stayed for six years (1737–1743).
 For two years of this journey (1740–1742) he studied in Padua at the Scuola delle nazioni with Giuseppe Tartini, the most famous violinist of that time.

 After returning to Amsterdam in 1742, and much as his father had in his earlier years, Pieter sought an audience wherever he could, and sought paying gigs whenever possible, such as playing in the hostels of the city.
 Finally, two years later in 1744, he stempted to settle down by two actions that set much of the tone for the rest of his life.
 First, he married the daughter of a well-off Amsterdam city surgeon and started a family.
 Second, he obtained an official permit to start his own publishing house.
 Soon after permitted, he published his first two works: two sets of sonatas for violin and basso continuo.
-(See below under Works, Opus One and Opus Two, for fuller details.)
 Self-publishing his own works, including widening his market with extra directions to support performance by amateur musicians, became a hallmark of his life until his death.

-To support his family despite not having found an established musical job, Pieter free-lanced, seeking gigs in The Hague and Leiden.
+To support his family despite not having found an established musical job, Hellendaal free-lanced, seeking gigs in The Hague and Leiden.
 In The Hague, the capital of the Dutch Republic, he performed regularly in the noble court of the Governor, or "Stadtholder", sometime translated as Lieutenant, an office which eventually became the Monarch.
 There he played for Prince William IV, and especially for the Prince's English wife, Anne of Hanover, whose enthusiasm made her known as "the musical princess".
 Perhaps Anne put in his mind to better his finances by moving to England where much of society was similarly enthusiastic about music, and thus there were for better prospects for a better money as a musician.

-In Leiden, Pieter played the organ regularly in the Mare church, named for its location on Mare Street, a central arterial in downtown, and formerly a canal which had been paved over.
-Like the St Nicholas church in Utrech, it was well known as one of the first Protestant churches in Netherlands.
-Pieter did find a stream of paid gigs, playing for and with music enthusiasts and amateurs around the University of Leiden.
-For two years, 1749 until 1751, he continued his musical studies at that University.
+In Leiden, Hellendaal played the organ regularly in the Mare church, named for its location on Mare Street, a central arterial in downtown, and formerly a canal which had been paved over.
+Like the St Nicholas church in Utrecht, it was well known as one of the first Protestant churches in Netherlands.
+Hellendaal did find a stream of paid gigs, playing for and with music enthusiasts and amateurs around the University of Leiden.
+For two years, 1749 until 1751, he continued his musical studies at that university.